-Supplies needed for your personal gym bag:
+Supplies needed for personal gym bag:

 - 1. Grips, wristbands and any braces that are normally used during practices must stay in student's gym bag when not in use. - 2.
-You may bring travel size water bottle filled with water to spray your grips.
-The water bottle must remain in your bag until use. - 3.
+Travel size water bottle filled with water to spray grips is permitted.
+The water bottle must remain in gym bag until use. - 3.
 Disinfectant wipes for personal use can be alcohol wipes.
 These must be used when starting an event, after each event and before exiting facility. - 4.
 1 1⁄2" white athletic tape and any other tape used during practice is permitted. - 5.
 Fingernail clippers must be flat edge. - 6.
-Shoes must be stored in your gym bag, in a separate compartment or bag to prevent possible cross contamination with other items in the gym bag. - 7.
+Shoes must be stored in gym bag, in a separate compartment or bag to prevent possible cross contamination with other items in the gym bag. - 7.
 A gallon size bag or container for personal chalk.
 There will not be any shared chalk buckets available in the gym. - 8.
 Everything inside the gym bag must be disinfected after every practice.
 The interior and exterior of the bag should be disinfected as well.